 - Cash bail is effectively a penalty only for the poor; it criminalizes poverty.
 Those with means can afford to bail themselves out regardless of the charges.
-It disproportionately impacts poor communities and communities of color. - People detained pretrial-often because they can't pay bail-wait for months, even years, which has detrimental impacts on their lives: - Job loss - Negative impacts on families-can lose custody of children - Loss of housing/homes - Disconnection from communities - Increases likelihood of re-offense - Individuals who are detained face intense pressure to accept an unjust or wrongful conviction just so that they have the ability to go home. - For those detained, inside jails, there are often deplorable conditions, risks of violence (including sexual violence), and negative impacts on physical, mental, and emotional health. - Those who benefit from cash bail are benefiting at the expense of vulnerable populations. - Cash bail is ineffective at ensuring people show up for their trials. - Very important: 3/5 people in jail haven't been convicted of any crime.
+It disproportionately impacts poor communities and communities of color. - People detained pretrial often because they can't pay bail wait for months, even years, which has detrimental impacts on their lives, including: - Job loss

+- Negative impacts on families can lose custody of children - Loss of housing/homes - Disconnection from communities - Increases likelihood of re-offense - Detained individuals face intense pressure to accept an unjust or wrongful conviction just so they have the ability to go home. - For those detained inside jails, they are often faced with deplorable conditions, risks of violence (including sexual violence), and negative impacts on physical, mental and emotional health. - Those who benefit from cash bail are benefiting at the expense of vulnerable populations. - Cash bail is ineffective at ensuring people show up for their trials. - Very important: 3/5 people in jail haven't been convicted of any crime.
 Nearly 70% of people in Florida haven't been convicted of any crime.
-The vast majority of these people have not been charged with a violent crime or will eventually be released, or charges dropped.
+The vast majority of these people have not been charged with a violent crime or will eventually be released, or have charges dropped.